 Postgraduate study grants of up to £750 per year are also available.
-A maximum of four grants can be given each year.
+A maximum of two grants can be given each year.

 These grants are to support those who minister as part of the Church of England in the diocese of Sheffield.

 If you prefer you can download an application form complete and return to us.

 There are a number of other funds available within our Diocese.
 These are largely for supporting churches in aspects of ministry and mission, rather than particular individuals in learning and development.
 Find out more